beerisgood/macOS_Hardening/README.md

 # General Tips
 - Set your hostname to generic `iMac` / `MacBook` / `Mac Mini` / `Mac Studio` in Sharing settings.
 - beside FileVault, (encrypted) [disk images](https://support.apple.com/en-us/guide/disk-utility/dskutl11888/mac) can be created for sensitive files (search for "Create secure image file" at bottom)
 - Install software only from the App Store as there is [a mandatory sandbox for all App Store apps](https://developer.apple.com/documentation/security/app_sandbox).
+If not possible, at least [Electron based](https://www.electronjs.org/apps) programs [should](https://wojciechregula.blog/post/abusing-electron-apps-to-bypass-macos-security-controls/) [_be_](https://medium.com/@metnew/why-electron-apps-cant-store-your-secrets-confidentially-inspect-option-a49950d6d51f) [avoided](https://blog.xpnsec.com/macos-injection-via-third-party-frameworks/).
 - Check if all forms of [remote access](https://support.apple.com/guide/remote-desktop/enable-remote-management-apd8b1c65bd/mac) are disabled in Sharing settings.
 - It may be better to install Google Chrome or Microsoft Edge as WebKit is not well-known for security - while only Safari supports [PrivateRelay](https://support.apple.com/en-us/HT212614) and offers the best collaboration in Apple cosmos
 - [Password protect](https://support.apple.com/guide/mac-help/require-a-password-after-waking-your-mac-mchlp2270/11.0/mac/11.0) your [screen saver](https://support.apple.com/guide/mac-help/use-a-screen-saver-mchl4b68853d/mac) and use a low time for locking and logout.